MohamedSebaie/Tahaluf-Deep-Learning-Engineer-Task/README.md

 In this project, we successfully built a clothing article classifier using machine learning techniques.
 The classifier achieved satisfactory performance on the imbalanced dataset using the ConvNeXt tiny feature extraction model from TensorFlow Hub with 5-fold cross-validation.
 We also compared different approaches and demonstrated the advantages of using pre-trained models for feature extraction in handling imbalanced datasets and improving classification performance.

 ## Future Works
-- Combine a larger dataset to make the model more generalized and solve the imbalanced classes
+- Combine a larger dataset to make the model more generalized and solve the imbalanced classes.
-- Apply more data augmentatoin techniques
+- Apply more data augmentatoin techniques.
-- Use light models like EfficientNet to improve the performace and reduce the FLOPs and MACCs
+- Use light models like EfficientNet to improve the performace and reduce the FLOPs and MACCs.
 - Breakdown the ConvNext model to get the most optimized version from it and calculates its RF and use the PyTorch Version.
+- Applying Hyperparameter Tuning Optimization Techniques like Bayesian Optimizer.

 ## Report
 The attached Report discuss Receptive field and discuss FLOPs and MACCs Results.